BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 ## Goals

-Good usability for people who experience motor difficulties.

-  * Such as arthritis, or nerve damage, or reflex tremor, etc.
+Good usability for people who experience motor difficulties, such as arthritis, or nerve damage, or reflex tremor, etc.

-Good usability for people who experience vision difficulties.

-  * Such as partially sighted vision, or double vision, or blurred vision, or hazy vision, etc.
+Good usability for people who experience vision difficulties, such as partially sighted vision, or double vision, blurred vision, hazy vision, etc.

-Good usability for people who experience cognitive difficulties.

-  * Such as technical inexperience, or memory loss, or confusion.
+Good usability for people who experience cognitive difficulties, such as memory loss, mental impairment, confusion, etc.

 ## About

 * Project: BoldContacts

-* Version: 0.5.0
+* Version: 0.6.0

-* Updated: 2022-08-19T20:45:43Z
+* Updated: 2022-08-19T23:08:08Z

 * Contact: <a href="mailto:joel@joelparkerhenderson.com">joel@joelparkerhenderson.com</a>.